zenhacks/capistrano-zen/README.md

 You will need to declare those in your own capistrano config file such as `Capfile` or `config/deploy.rb`.

-The gem includes some sample files to start with `Capfile-rails.sample`.
+The gem includes some sample files to start with `Capfile-rails-****.sample` for various deployment-prove usage.

 ## Installation